mattwarnerdev/GettingAndCleaningData/CodeBook.md

 ####Combining test and train data (Requirement 4)
 Two functions, run_analysis and loadData work together to load and prepare the data.  loadData enables the same code to be used for both the train and test data, whose structure is identical.

+#####run_analysis()
-run_analysis loads the column headers from features.txt and removes characters that are invalid for data frame column names like "-(),.", and it loads activity_labels to map the activity codes to their descriptions.
+run_analysis loads the column headers from features.txt and removes characters that are invalid for data frame column names like "-(),.", and it loads activity_labels to map the activity codes to their descriptions. **(Requirement 2)**

-It passes the activity labels and column names to the loadData function with an argument to identify test or train folders, then combines all the data from test and train into one data table.
+It passes the activity labels and column names to the loadData function with an argument to identify test or train folders, then combines all the data from test and train into one data table.  **(Requirement 1 and Requirement 4)**

-Finally, only the columns which contain mean and std, meaning standard deviation, are included in the result, per the requirements of the assignment.
+Finally, only the columns which contain mean and std, meaning standard deviation, are included in the result, per the requirements of the assignment. **(Requirement 2)**
+#####loadData(dataSetName, activity_labels, colNames)
+This function loads the activities and subjects for each row in the phone dataset, then binds the columns to the phone dataset **(Requirement 3)**, because there's a one-to-one relationship between them.
+After the columns are added, the script adds an activity description column to map from the meaningless activity code to its human-readable description.

 ####Summarizing the test and train data (Requirement 5)